In our last blog post, we went over why it’s important to ideate from your initial app concept. In this post, we’ll show how to ideate.

 So, just as it’s important to write down your why’s, it’s important when ideating your app to visualize its functions and uses with drawings or sketches.
 Start with an outline of the screen.
 If your app is for a smart phone, find a template online and print out copies to sketch on.

-While you need some ability to draw, it doesn’t have to be pretty.
-Get your thoughts on paper so you and others can provide feedback.
+You don’t have to be an artist – the ability to draw rectangles, circles, and write words is all you need.
+It doesn’t have to be pretty.
+Get your thoughts on paper so you and others can provide feedback and iterate.
 As long as you can recognize what you’re trying to show, you’re good.

 4) Don’t Let Me Get Too Deep